rishijatia/fantasy-pl-mcp/claude_instructions/fixture_support.md

 Here's a detailed step-by-step implementation plan to add fixture support to your Fantasy Premier League MCP server, with verification steps using the MCP Inspector.
 This implementation will include support for blank and double gameweeks.

+> **Note for Junior Developers**: This guide follows the existing architecture patterns used throughout the codebase.
+Pay special attention to type hints, docstrings, error handling approaches, and the separation of API logic from endpoint definitions.

 ## Pre-Implementation Steps

 1. **Backup your project**